Community Garden Grants

 STAFF CONTACT

-The proposal’s alignment with the Urban Gardening Grant; and the ability to describe the garden’s intended impact on the community, capacity of the responsible party to carry out the project, sustainability plan for the garden and the garden project’s budget.
+The proposal’s alignment with the Community Gardening Grant focus on food production and education; and the ability to describe the garden’s intended impact on the community, capacity of the responsible party to carry out the project, sustainability plan for the garden and the garden project’s budget.

 Locate your parcel ID to determine if the property is located in an eligible area.
 You can find this by visiting www.franklincountyauditor.com or calling 614-525-4663.
 Your proposal must include a Parcel ID (i.e. 010-067474).